dustinpfister/blog_posts/_posts/js-operator-precedence.md

 // 4 $0.36
 ```

-The expression that is used in the pageMoney function is composed of operations that are all division and multiplication, both of which have the same operator precedence.
-So for this expression the operations are just simply preformed from left to right as the Associativity of all operators used is the same as well.
+So getting back to the subject of this post the expression that is used in the pageMoney function is composed of operators that are all division and multiplication, both of which have the same operator precedence, as well as associativity.
+So for this expression the operations are just simply preformed from left to right.